TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 ```
 Note: Replace `increment` value with your desired value

+### d.
+Use MulitQC output to determine optimal read length

+Copy the multiQC reports for each read length to your local computer using WinSCP.
+Use these to look at the trimming and mapping stats.
+Alternatively you can look at the log files generated.

+NOTE: all multiQC files have the same name.
+You will need to either change their name or put them in different folders on your computer.

 ## 3. Run full analysis

 ### a.
 If you wish to run rMATS you will need to create `rmats_pairs` input file